-With 8D Sound, however, a reverb is also added.
+With 8D Sound, however, incredible acoustics is also added.
 This makes us feel as if we’re sitting in another room.
-Most of the time it’s the sound of a living room or concert hall.
+Most of the time it’s the sound of speakers in a living room or concert hall.
 But wait a minute, reverb effects are already used in all music productions for achieving depth.
-So that alone is not enough to perceive the sound "from outside".
+So that alone is not enough to perceive the sound “from outside”.

 OK, now it’s getting nerdy, but here’s the secret.
 All our lives, our brain has learned how to perceive our environment through three-dimensional hearing.
-In detail, this works via interaural intensity differences (IID), the interaural time difference (ITD) and filter curves (the actual HRTF).
+In detail, this works via interaural intensity differences (IID), the interaural time difference (ITD), and filter curves (the actual HRTF), combining equalization techniques.

 An example: We hear a car approaching from the left.
 The car is perceived louder by the left ear than by the right ear.
 This is mainly because the right ear is hidden by the head as if there was a wall in between that reduces the volume.

-It’s exactly these parameters that are added to 8D Audio content.
+It’s exactly these parameters that they “carefully mix” and are added to 8D audio content.
 So a rendering occurs that calculates how the music would sound for two human ears.
 Therefore it can be localized in three dimensions.

 Make your own 8D Song.
 Seriously, please don’t do that, remember Picasso!
 But how is shown in my tutorial video right here by yours truly: